When I hear the word eggplant (Solanum melongena), I immediately think of my all-time favorite Mediterranean dish, the smoky, garlicky baba ghanoush.

 The fact that these two nightshade members of the Solanaceae family are related is easy to see when you look at fruits from this cultivar.

-‘Thai White Ribbed’ produces its fruit on 2- to 3-feet-tall plants and takes up to 90 days to mature, so it is more suited to areas with a long growing season.
+‘Thai White Ribbed’ produces its fruit on two- to three-feet-tall plants and takes up to 90 days to mature, so it is more suited to areas with a long growing season.

 This variety bears eggplant with a flattened round shape with deep ribbing – looking uncannily like albino heirloom slicing tomatoes.

-The 3- to 4-inch fruits have a mild flavor, and a smooth and creamy texture.
+The three- to four-inch fruits have a mild flavor, and a smooth and creamy texture.

 9. White Comet